marklogic-community/grove-vue-visjs-graph/README.markdown

 ## Further Reading

-It is recommended to becoming familiar with the [documentation for a VisJS network](http://visjs.org/docs/network/) to take full benefit of this component.
+It is recommended to becoming familiar with the [documentation for a VisJS network](http://visjs.org/docs/network/) and [VisJS timeline](http://visjs.org/docs/timeline/) to take full benefit of these components.